-Until and including June 30, 2022, the Tribe may operate not more than the two (2) Gaming Facilities in operation as of the execution date of this Compact.
-Effective July 1, 2022, the Tribe may establish and operate not more than four (4) Gaming Facilities, only two (2) of which may have more than five hundred (500) Gaming Devices.
-This Compact authorizes the Tribe to engage in Class III Gaming only on eligible Indian lands held in trust for the Tribe, located within the boundaries of the Tribe's reservation as those boundaries exist and on which Class III Gaming may lawfully be conducted under IGRA as of the execution date of this Compact, as legally described in, and represented on the map at Appendix A hereto.
+The Tribe may establish and operate not more than two (2) Gaming Facilities and engage in Class III Gaming only on eligible Indian lands held in trust for the Tribe that are located within the boundaries of the Tribe's reservation and certain trust lands, as those boundaries exist and on which Class III Gaming may lawfully be conducted under IGRA as of the execution date of this Compact, as legally described in, and represented on the maps at Appendix A hereto.
 The Tribe may combine and operate in its Gaming Facilities any forms and kinds of gaming permitted under law, except to the extent limited under IGRA, this Compact, or the Tribe's Gaming Ordinance.